-The authorisation is a permit for the use of buildings or its parts and for changes to that use.
-After a construction work takes place, the authorisation for use is the permit that attests that the construction was made according to the licensed project or according to the project contained in the prior communication.
+The authorisation of use (licença de utilização) is a permit for the use of buildings or its parts and for changes to that use.
+After the construction works, the authorisation of use is the permit that attests that the construction was made according to the licensed project or according to the project contained in the prior communication.

-The territorial instruments referred to in 2.8 Condemnation, Expropriation or Compulsory Purchase also represent limitations to design, appearance and method of construction, since there are areas in which construction is prohibited or limited.
-For instance, pursuant to Decree-Law No 166/2008, of August 22nd, as amended, and Decree-Law No 73/2009, of March 31st, several actions in the area of National Ecological Reserve and in the National Agricultural Reserve are severely limited or prohibited.
+The territorial instruments referred to in 2.9 Condemnation, Expropriation or Compulsory Purchase also represent limitations to design, appearance and method of construction, since there are areas in which construction is prohibited or limited.
+For instance, pursuant to Decree-Law No 166/2008, of 22 August 2008 (as amended), and Decree-Law No 73/2009, of 31 March 2009 (as amended), several actions in the area of the National Ecological Reserve and the National Agricultural Reserve are severely limited or prohibited.